 Wondering how to spend more time with family?
-You can find pockets of time using these 9 quick actions you can do today.
+Learn 9 quick actions that allow me to spend time with my family.
 Perfect for busy moms!

 Between working, keeping house and child-rearing tasks, parents are time-deprived and busy.